 Get started with a successful social media marketing strategy

-Using all these tips for social media marketing are sure to help you achieve your goals and increase your online presence.
+Using these tips for your social media marketing will help you achieve your goals and increase your online presence.
 If you’re already using social media, it’s time to build a stronger marketing plan, or start creating a new one.

-Customers today turn to social media sites for entertainment, communication, information sharing, updates, finding new brands, and shopping.
-Cater to all their needs with your social media content, and make it impossible for people to scroll past you.
+Customers today turn to social media sites for entertainment, communication, information sharing, updates, to discover new brands, and to make purchases.
+Cater to all their needs with your social media content and make it impossible for people to scroll by your business.